Introduction: Strategies to reduce transport emissions

 But should governments also provide direct financial support to EV buyers to help offset still-high purchase prices?
 This is less clear-cut.
 On the one hand, there’s a clear analogy with the direct support provided to purchasers of residential solar panels, that helped drive the substantial drop in prices over the past decade.
 It has to be remembered, though, that a household installing solar panels imposes little cost or inconvenience on others.
 It’s quite different with private car use, because—electric or not—putting more cars on the road has negative knock-on effects for motorists and non-motorists alike.

 Subsidies to vehicle purchasers have none of the beneficial side effects of the measures above in making cities less dependent on private car travel.
 Instead there’s a danger the subsidy, like a drop in petrol prices, drives an increase in car traffic with negative consequences for congestion, road trauma, walkable environments and even pollution (since toxic particulates arising from tyres, brake linings and road surfaces arise just as much with EVs as with IC vehicles).
 This is even more true of the various ‘boutique’ incentives provided in some countries like Norway, such as giving EV owners free parking privileges or allowing EVs to use bus lanes.
 In Norway this has been balanced with initiatives such as banning cars in Oslo’s city centre and rolling out a network of bike lanes, that explicitly redistribute road space from motorists to other uses.
+(Thus, many of the bus lanes that EVs are given preferential access to are actually former car lanes reallocated following reductions in traffic after 2015.)
 But in the absence of serious measures to reduce car dependence, EV incentives that chip away at the necessary supports for alternatives to car use can do more harm by undermining those alternatives than the good they do in promoting fuel switching by vehicle owners.

 Operating costs and excise: who pays for road use?